 At one end of the spectrum, you’re looking at a basic “human voicemail”.
 They’ll take a name and a number and it’ll be up to you to do the rest, in some cases you’ll get a brief message.
 You usually won’t pay a monthly service cost, and you’ll probably pay about a pound a message after that.

 On the other end of the spectrum is a full-service virtual reception.
-They’ll do everything you need them to do, such as answer questions, up sell, take payments, make booking, etc. You’ll pay a monthly service cost, usually somewhere around £50 a month because you’re paying to have full coverage from a team trained as if they were in-house staff.
+They’ll do everything you need them to do, such as answer questions, upsell, take payments, make a booking, etc. You’ll pay a monthly service cost, usually somewhere around £50 a month because you’re paying to have full coverage from a team trained as if they were in-house staff.
 Usually, that monthly service charge will be bundled in a package with your usage, so you’ll have a set fee which will include x amount of messages or minutes.

 Part two of how much a call handling service costs you, is about how much NOT having call handling costs you.
-This requires you to accept that the way your phone is currently answered (or not answered, as the case may be) is letting your business done. customer service and that affects your profits.
+This requires you to accept that the way your phone is currently answered (or not answered, as the case may be) is letting your business and customer service down and that affects your profits.
 You have to consider if your business isn’t answering the phone or perhaps answering but not as well as you could be, you’ll be losing customers.